tonythor/aws-s3-administration/README.md

 ### Usage / Upload an s3 retention rule
 Notes:
 1. `python -m tonythor.examples.deploy_rule` is the original POC
-1. If your key is a directory, don't forget to include the trailing slash.
+1. If your key is a directory, include the trailing slash or your rule won't work
 ```
 source .venv/bin/activate
 cd ./src/